Yiming0318/DataStrucAndComputerSys/HashtableAndGroupAnagram/README.md

-# Assignment 6: Finding Anagrams with Hashtables
+# Finding Group Anagrams with Hashtables
 Yiming Ge
-CS 5008

 General Idea: Use Key to store the sorted word and use value to store a list of anagrams in the Hashtable python easy code (same logic as this c homework):